CityU-AIM-Group/SIGMA/README.md

 2. disable the one-to-one (o2o) matching by setting MODEL.MIDDLE_HEAD.GM.MATCHING_CFG 'none'
 3. reduce the sampled node number MODEL.MIDDLE_HEAD.GM.NUM_NODES_PER_LVL_SR and MODEL.MIDDLE_HEAD.GM.NUM_NODES_PER_LVL_TG, e.g., from 100 to 50

-Then, as most of our main experimensts are conducted with bs=4, we show the reproduced results for City to Foggy with bs=2 (vgg16, e2e, unfinished training) to help you check if SIGMA works properly with limited batch-size.
+Then, we show the reproduced results for City to Foggy with bs=2 (vgg16, e2e, unfinished training) to help you check if SIGMA works properly with limited batch-size.
 We don't recommend to train with a too small batchsize, since the cross-image graph can't discover enough nodes for a image batch.
 If you use bs=1, you may get similar results with a further doubled iterations.

 | iterations | batchsize |LR (middle head)  | mAP	 | mAP@50 |  mAP@75 |	node_loss|
 | :----: | :----: | :----: |:-----:| :----: |:----: |:----: |